solana-labs/solana/book/src/api-reference/cli.md

 SUBCOMMANDS:
     address                             Get your public key
     airdrop                             Request lamports
-    balance                             Get your balance
+    authorize-nonce-account             Assign account authority to a new entity balance                             Get your balance
     cancel                              Cancel a transfer
     catchup                             Wait for a validator to catch up to the cluster